A quick view of the most influential metrics in Punta Gorda.

 Marina, Boutiques and Restaurants

-The marina offers 98 boat slips for the people who hate wheels under their vehicle, and there is a gas station in case the tank is empty.
+The marina offers 98 boat slips for the people who hate wheels under their vehicle, and there is a gas station in case the fuel tank gauge shows “empty.”
 Fully furnished luxury apartments on the second floor are waiting for new arrivals.
 People who are seeking a break from the hustle and bustle of their hometown will feel there at home again….and they are only 10 steps away from their favorite pizza.

 Everything is in the shade, and wide openings provide for a comfortable sea breeze on a sizzling summer day.
 By the way, there is an ice cream parlor as well.
 This ice cream shop is the place where you can happily add another 5,000 calories to your daily diet, but who cares when the sky is blue and the sun is shining?
 On certain days you can even listen to live music while enjoying an ice cold beer.
 Life is good and even better at Fishermen’s Village.